 It is not a new idea; PlayStation Now already offers a similar experience on PS4 consoles, while Nvidia is back into the beta testing phase of its GeForce Now service.
-Google too is planning to launch a cloud gaming platform this year, currently codenamed Project Yeti.
-However, Microsoft believes it has a distinct advantage over the others as it will utilise specific data centres in 54 different regions around the world.
+Google too will launch its own cloud gaming platform this year, Stadia.
+However, Microsoft believes it has a distinct advantage over the others as it promises to utilise its vast library of over 3,000 Xbox and PC games.

 Latency is the enemy of cloud gaming, often adding many milliseconds between button presses and actions performed on screen.
-And while that doesn't sound like much, milliseconds are vital when it comes to gaming.
+And, while that doesn't sound like much, milliseconds are vital when it comes to gaming.
 Say you press the button to shoot an onrushing enemy, a few milliseconds of latency can be the difference between hitting them and not.
-Or in a car game, such as Forza Horizon 4, the difference between successfully drifting around a corner or ending up wrapped around a tree.
+Or, in a driving game such as Forza Horizon 4, the difference between successfully drifting around a corner or ending up wrapped around a tree.